Child Development and Milestones: Your 3-Year-and-11-Month-Old

 - Ask her if she wants to join you in the kitchen and let them help you measure ingredients.
 Children can understand that solids and liquids are different.
 They will also make connections between quantity, numbers and measurement.

 If your child is unable to comprehend simple concepts like counting or what common objects are, it may be a sign of an underlying condition.
 Other telltale signs including being unable to understand easy instructions or refusing to dress properly, sleep or use the restroom.

 Your 3-year-and-11-month-old child will also mature emotionally.
 The main sign that shows his emotional growth would be less frequent outbursts while at preschool or at home.

 With time, your preschooler will also begin caring and thinking for family and friends, maybe by hugging them intentionally or doing something good for them.
 He will also become better at expressing what he’s feeling, changing his facial expressions to show that he’s sad, angry, happy or bored.

 In addition to that, your child will also understand how to better interact with the people around him.
 This is clear when he works together with his peers and knows the importance of taking turns.
 Your child will also know how different people have different belongings (what’s “mine”, “his” and “hers”) and not steal them to prevent arguments.
 Even if they do occur, he might attempt to resolve these issues as they arise.

-Other than following social decorum, 47 month olds also recognise how their parents and friends behave and can mimic their actions.
+Other than following social decorum, 3-year-and-11-month-olds also recognise how their parents and friends behave and can mimic their actions.
 Increased curiosity about the world will make him open to new experiences.

 - Ask your preschooler to share one good or special thing about his day at preschool.
 Questions that prompt him to explain things will encourage him to be more open in sharing his experiences with you.